-Fellows have the opportunity to train in a variety of behavioral health settings, use multiple therapeutic interventions, and conceptualize cases from different theoretical orientations.
+Trainees have the opportunity to train in a variety of behavioral health settings, use multiple therapeutic interventions, and conceptualize cases from different theoretical orientations.
 Trainees function as members of the interdisciplinary team, attending and contributing to relevant meetings as scheduling allows.
 Trainees are encouraged to integrate their prior academic coursework and professional experiences into their clinical training at Baptist Health in order to strengthen their overall learning outcomes.

-- Direct service observation of clinical supervisor/other specialty providers, individual therapy, co-facilitate/facilitate group therapy, assessment (observation and administration), and consultation (at least 50% of time spent in direct contact) - Indirect service didactics, report/note writing, assessment scoring, case presentations, and peer supervision
+Direct service - observation of clinical supervisor/other specialty providers, individual therapy, co-facilitate/facilitate group therapy, assessment (observation and administration), and consultation (approximately 50% of time spent in direct contact)

+Indirect service - didactics, report/note writing, assessment scoring, case presentations, and peer supervision

-In line with our developmental training model, fellows begin their year by observing their supervisors, behavioral health providers, and ancillary staff.
+In line with our developmental training model, trainees begin their year by observing clinical preceptors, behavioral health providers, and ancillary staff.
 Once acclimated, trainees gradually take on independent responsibilities as deemed appropriate, in accordance with their individual level of training and professional development needs.
 These responsibilities primarily include conducting intake evaluations, providing individual psychotherapy, group psychotherapy, crisis interventions, consultation/liaison activities, and submitting clinical documentation.
-In addition, trainees have an opportunity to administer and score assessments, dependent on their training focus, degree program, and interest level.
-Trainees log all clinical hours with Time2Track and submit documentation to the Director of Education and Training.
-Upon successful completion of this fellowship, trainees are further prepared for advanced clinical training and future psychological practice.
+In addition, trainees have an opportunity to administer and score assessments, dependent on their rotation's focus, degree program, and interest level.
+Trainees log all clinical hours using existing software or manual methods (e.g., Time2Track, Tevera, and Microsoft Excel) and submit documentation to their clinical preceptors for attestation.
+Upon successful completion of this program, trainees are further prepared for advanced clinical experiences and future psychological practice.